Egg cell: Plants

 Nearly all land plants have alternating diploid and haploid generations.
-Gametes are produced by the gametophyte, which is the haploid generation.
+Gametes are produced by the haploid generation, which is known as the gametophyte.
 The female gametophyte produces structures called archegonia, and the egg cells form within them via mitosis.
 The typical bryophyte archegonium consists of a long neck with a wider base containing the egg cell.
 Upon maturation, the neck opens to allow sperm cells to swim into the archegonium and fertilize the egg.
-The resulting zygote then gives rise to an embryo, which will grow into a new diploid individual (sporophyte).
+The resulting zygote then gives rise to an embryo, which will grow into a new diploid individual, known as a sporophyte.
 In seed plants, a structure called the ovule contains the female gametophyte.
 The gametophyte produces an egg cell.
 After fertilization, the ovule develops into a seed containing the embryo.

 In flowering plants, the female gametophyte (sometimes referred to as the embryo sac) has been reduced to just eight cells inside the ovule.
 The gametophyte cell closest to the micropyle opening of the ovule develops into the egg cell.
 Upon pollination, a pollen tube delivers sperm into the gametophyte and one sperm nucleus fuses with the egg nucleus.
 The resulting zygote develops into an embryo inside the ovule.
 The ovule, in turn, develops into a seed and in many cases, the plant ovary develops into a fruit to facilitate the dispersal of the seeds.
 Upon germination, the embryo grows into a seedling.

 In the moss Physcomitrella patens, the Polycomb protein FIE is expressed in the unfertilised egg cell (Figure, right) as the blue colour after GUS staining reveals.
 Soon after fertilisation the FIE gene is inactivated (the blue colour is no longer visible, left) in the young embryo.